How to Knit short courses for beginners and improvers

 In the first class, you’ll learn how to hold the knitting needles and yarn whilst practising the knit stitch.
 It’s not easy for a beginner – you will be all fingers and thumbs.
 I’ll tell you why you need to hold the needles and yarn in a certain way and what doesn’t matter.
 Gradually your fingers will cooperate and you’ll be knitting!
 Then you will learn to cast off and cast on before learning how to do the purl stitch.
 By the end of this class, you’ll have some small knitted samples that may have holes but we’re not going to worry about that this week.
 Practice makes perfect, as they say!

-In the second class you’ll continue to use knit and purl stitches, but this time instead of using only one or other per row, you’ll change between knit and purl stitches during a row.
-You will do this when working on ribs, moss stitch, and basketweave.
+In the second class you’ll continue to use knit and purl stitches, but this time instead of using only one per row, you’ll change between knit and purl stitches during a row.
+You will do this when working on ribs, and moss stitch.
 And, because you learnt the difficult things last week (holding the knitting needles and yarn), you’ll pick this up much quicker.
-And you will start knitting four squares which you will finish at home ready for the next class.
+You will also start to make a small doll-sized blanket from squares of stocking stitch.
+You will finish knitting your squares at home ready for the next class.

 In the final class, you’ll learn how to use mattress stitch to join pieces of knitting.
 You’ll use this to turn your knitted squares into a small doll-sized blanket.
-You will finish the blanket by adding a simple border.
-By the end of the beginner’s knitting course, you will be able to knit some simple throws and blankets.
+You will finish the blanket by adding a simple garter stitch border.
+You will finish the short course for beginners ready to make simple scarves, bags, cushions, throws and blankets.

 “This was a fantastic course.
+I couldn’t knit before and my New Year’s Resolution was to learn.
 Now I have the confidence to embark on a project to knit a blanket.”Jackie

 What will you learn if you’re an improver?